wmkouw/ssa-nlp/README.md

-# Temporal Domain Adaptation for Natural Language Processing
+# Temporal Domain Adaptation for NLP.

 Temporal domain adaptation in the form of semi-supervised subspace alignment for word embeddings.
+Paper is currently under submission.

+Natural Language Processing tasks currently tackled:
-NLP tasks currently tackled include rumour stance and veracity prediction, annual paper acceptance prediction, and temporal named entity recognition.
+- rumour stance and veracity prediction
+- annual paper acceptance prediction
+- temporal named entity recognition.

 ## Contact
 Questions, comments and feedback can be submitted to the [issues tracker](https://github.com/wmkouw/tda-nlp/issues).